 - 1 egg

-- 1/4 cup fresh orange juice plus the zest of the orange
+- 1/4 cup fresh orange juice from about 1 orange, plus the zest of the orange

 - 1 teaspoon baking soda

 - 1/2 teaspoon ground ginger

 - 1.5 cups whole wheat pastry flour

 - 1/2 cup golden raisins